History of Rakhine: Vesali (Waithali)

-It has been estimated that the centre of power of the Arakanese world shifted from Dhanyawadi to Waithali in the 4th century AD.
+It has been estimated that the centre of power of the Arakanese world shifted from Dhanyawadi to Waithali in the 4th century AD as Dhanyawadi Kingdom ended in 370 CE.
 Although it was established later than Dhanyawadi, Waithali is the most Indianized of the four Arakanese kingdoms to emerge.
+Like all of the Arakanese Kingdoms to emerge, the Kingdom of Waithali was based on trade between the East (Pyu city-states, China, the Mons), and the West (India, Bengal, and Persia).
 The kingdom flourished off of China-India maritime routes.
 Waithali was a famed trade port with thousands of ships coming annually at its height.
 The city was built on the banks of a tidal creek and was enclosed by brick walls.
 The layout of the city had significant Hindu and Indian influence.

-The Anandachandra Inscriptions that date back to 729 AD, originally from Vesali (now preserved at Shitethaung), indicates adequate evidence for the earliest foundation of Buddhism and the subjects of the Waithali Kingdom practised.
-The Sanskrit inscription further alludes to political connections with Sri Lanka and Andhra in regard to religious connections.

-The Waithali period is seen by many as the beginning of Arakanese coinage.
-The motifs used in coin art were in the Brahmanical traditional.
-The art style of the coins have many parallels to the Gupta art style.
-Motifs found on the coins were also found throughout late 1st millennium coins from nearby neighbors.
+According to the Anandachandra Inscription, carved in 729 CE, the subjects of the Waithali Kingdom practiced Mahayana Buddhism, and proclaims that the ruling dynasty of the kingdom were descendants of the Hindu god, Shiva.
+Dr. E. H. Johnston's analysis reveals a list of kings which he considered reliable beginning from a king named Bahubali.
+The western face inscription has 72 lines of text recorded in 51 verses describing the Anandachandra's predecessor rulers.
+Each face recorded the name and ruling period of each king who were believed to have ruled over the land before Anandachandra.
+The Sanskrit text of the inscription remains unique in Myanmar, as Sanskrit was not widely used outside Arakan.
+The inscription further alludes to political connections with Sri Lanka and Andhra in regard to religious connections.